tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 #### Fleet bug fix

-The main game executable `playk240` appears to have only one significant change between the v1.886 and v2.000 release, which is to address a major [bug](../game-mechanics/bugs.html) which crashes the game when handling fleets.
+The main game executable `playk240` appears to have only one functional change between the v1.886 and v2.000 release, which is a single additional line of code to address a major [bug](../game-mechanics/bugs.html) that crashes the game when handling fleets.

-At address 0xc0da in both dissassemblies, at the end of a loop, it checks the value in (6,A0), leaving the loop on a negative value; otherwise, it loads a new value into (6,A0) and repeats the loop.
-In v2.000, it an extra `BNE.W` instruction is inserted at 0c0e0 between the `BMI.S` and `MOVE.L`, which repeats the loop without updating (6,A0) if it is equal to a non-zero value.
-This extra two-byte instruction increases all addresses after 0xc0e0 in the executable by 2.
+At address 0xc0d8 in v2.000 (0xc0da in v1.886), at the end of a loop, it checks the value in (6,A0), leaving the loop on a negative value; otherwise, it loads a new value into (6,A0) and repeats the loop.
+In v2.000, it an extra `BNE.W` instruction is inserted at 0xc0de between the `BMI.S` and `MOVE.L`, which repeats the loop without updating (6,A0) if it is equal to a non-zero value.

-#### Padding

-At the very end of the first hunk, after the cheats, the v2.000 disassembly has an additional two bytes, `0xb900`.
-This is never called by the program and is probably just padding to align the next section.

-The padding and fleet bug fix account for the four byte difference in filesize between the two versions.
+This extra four-byte instruction increases all addresses after 0xc0de in the executable by 2.

 #### Version strings